Ywxig/Zoe/README.md

-# Zoe
+# Build
-Is my discod asistant
+It is all compilation Zoe